With 60+ parks, 20+ beaches, and endless family-friendly attractions, it’s easy to soak up summer and sunshine in Chicago.

 For families that love creatures big and small

-See lions, gorillas, and meerkats up close at the zoo: The historic Lincoln Park Zoo is one of the oldest free zoos in the country.
+See lions, gorillas, and meerkats up close at Lincoln Park Zoo: The historic Lincoln Park Zoo is one of the oldest free zoos in the country.
 Come see creatures and critters from around the world, plus plenty of rides, activities, and zookeeper chats.
+This summer, don’t miss the rare black rhino calf that was just born at the zoo.

 Mingle with butterflies at the Peggy Notebaert Nature Museum: The tropical greenhouse at this family-friendly museum is filled with more than 1,000 free-flying butterflies.
 Time your visit to witness the First Flight Butterfly Release each afternoon, where newly-emerged butterflies take their first flight.